ramirezfx/inkscape-appimage/README.md

 `chmod +x get-latest-inkscape.sh`

-The file will be downloaded to the same directory and the name will be Inkscape-x.x.x.AppImage (x.x.x is the version of Inkscape)
+The file will be downloaded to the same directory and the name will be Inkscape-x.x.x.AppImage (x.x.x is the actual downloaded version of Inkscape)